askides/react-plock/README.md

 # About Plock 🌈

-Plock is a simple responsive masonry layout implementation for React.
+Plock is a responsive masonry layout implementation for React.
 Very simple to use and easy to understand.

 ## Can I see a demo? 👀